vishva8kumara/arc-reactor/README.md

 ## Introduction
 Arc Reactor JS or Arc JS is a powerful library to make development of Single page applications and Cross platform mobile apps easy.
 This is made in Vanilla JS.

+Arc Reactor JS is used on Tad Hack 2016 Sri Lanka Winner project Shilpa64 and can be found online at shilpa64.lk It is also used in several enterprise SPAs and cross platform mobile apps.

-You can use it for:
+You can use this for:
- * Making a navigation across DIVisions as screens and popups
+ * Making a navigation across DIVisions as screens/frames and popups.
 	* Uses hash URLs, browser back button will take the user to previous screen/state
 	* Attach functions to each navigation point
  * Make Ajax requests with a variety of options and good control, supports caching in localStorage